Holloway Wins Third Successive World Indoor 60m Hurdles Gold - UrduPoint

 The 27-year-old, unbeaten indoors in 11 seasons, clocked 7.42 seconds for victory, with France's Wilhem Belocian taking silver in 7.54sec, just one-hundredth of a second ahead of China's Liu Junxi.

-Holloway's victory saw him maintain a win streak that has seen him undefeated in indoor hurdles races since March 2014, when he was 16 years old, including all preliminaries and in combined events.
+Holloway's victory maintained a win streak that has seen him go undefeated in indoor hurdles races since March 2014, when he was 16 years old, including all preliminaries and in combined events.

 Including the 55m hurdles and 60m hurdles, he has now won 94 consecutive indoor races.

-His victory was the first time a hurdler had won three successive title, American Allen Johnson having won three titles, but not in a row (1995, 2003, 2004).
+His victory was the first time a hurdler had won three successive titles -- American Allen Johnson having won three titles, but not in a row (1995, 2003, 2004).

+"To win three indoors and three outdoors, I think I'm the first person in history to ever do that.
+That's an amazing stat," said Holloway, whose outdoor successes came in Doha, Eugene and Budapest (2019, 2022, 2023).

+"It was great.
+This one was a little bit different.
+I didn't have two great rounds, and had to rely on my experience to get me through the final.

 Recent Stories